 Measurement of quality allows assessing how effective the provision of healthcare services is.
 This helps identify strengths and weaknesses in the clinical practice and implement improvements to ensure more effective patient care.

 In the healthcare industry, enhancing patient outcomes while maintaining cost efficiency is vital.
-One approach that is gaining traction is data abstraction in healthcare, which focuses on systematically extracting meaningful information from clinical records.
+One approach that is gaining traction is data abstraction in healthcare, which focuses on systematically extracting meaningful information from clinical records, particularly for clinical diagnostics.
 This technique streamlines processes and supports evidence-based decision-making aimed at improving treatment quality.

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.